 Field-hunting tip

-Look in hydrothermal veins in mines country — that is the host setting where szymańskiite typically forms.
+Look in hydrothermal veins in mines country, the host setting where szymańskiite typically forms.
 If you start seeing quartz, albite, dolomite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiated aggregates habit, so train your eye for that shape before scanning the outcrop.